ibm-cloud-docs/citrix-netscaler-vpx/fp-guide.md

 {{site.data.keyword.attribute-definition-list}}

-# Configuring forward-proxy traffic redirection using the Citrix Netscaler VPX
+# Configuring forward-proxy traffic redirection by using the Citrix Netscaler VPX
 {: #configuring-forward-proxy-traffic-redirection-using-the-citrix-netscaler-vpx-appliance}

-This guide provides you with a step-by-step configuration for a forward proxy setup using the {{site.data.keyword.vpx_full}} appliance.
-This configuration was tested on a {{site.data.keyword.vpx_full}} appliance running a software version of 11.1 (platinum feature edition) and 10Mbps performance.
+You can configure a forward proxy setup by using the {{site.data.keyword.vpx_full}} appliance.
+This configuration was tested on a {{site.data.keyword.vpx_full}} appliance with software version 11.1 (platinum feature edition) and 10 Mbps performance.
 {: shortdesc}

 ![Forward Proxy Traffic Redirection](images/fp1.png){: caption="Figure 1.
 Forward proxy traffic redirection" caption-side="bottom"}

-## What you'll accomplish
+## What to accomplish
 {: #what-you-will-accomplish}

-In this step-by-step guide you will learn how to configure the service:
+In this step-by-step guide, you can learn how to configure the service:

 Task  | Description
 ------------- | -------------